mikechambers/resource_cache/README.md

 # resource_cache

 resource_cache is a Dart library for retrieving, caching and managing remote HTTP resources.
-The library makes it simple to cache remote files localy, and is particularly useful for loading and displaying images retrieved from the web.

 ## Usage